goprimer/primer-ios-sdk/README.md

 github "goprimer/primer-ios-sdk" "~> 3.0"
 ```

-And add the path to the framework under "Input Files" for the `copy-frameworks` script Build Phase:
+Don't forget to add the path to the framework under "Input Files" for the `copy-frameworks` script Build Phase:

 ```
 $(SRCROOT)/Carthage/Build/iOS/Primer.framework
 ```

+Then add the `AdSupport.framework` in the `Linked Frameworks and Libraries` section of the `General` tab of your app target's settings.

 ##### Manually

-To integrate manually just follow our [Manual Integration Guide](http://docs.goprimer.com/v3.0.0/docs/manual-integration-guide).
+To integrate manually just follow our [Manual Integration Guide](http://docs.goprimer.com/v3.0.1/docs/manual-integration-guide).

 ## Integration